 Floor guidance system, tactile objects, audio description and guidance for blind and visually impaired people

 The exhibition »All about Anne« has a floor guidance system, several tactile copies and audio descriptions.
 There are also regular public and free guided tours for blind and visually impaired people.
 Current events can be found on our website in the section Dates.
-There is an accessible exhibition flyer.
-Directions for the blind are available online for listening and as PDF for downloading (unfortunately only available in German at the moment).

 All texts in the exhibition are in clear language.
 Difficult words are explained.